MrSlimeDiamond/Espial/README.md

 # Espial
 Espial is a SpongeAPI plugin for preventing grief, supporting lookups, rollbacks, restores, and much more.

+## v2 warning
+Espial version 2 is **not compatible** with below versions.
+The entire database structure has changed.

+Sorry for this inconvenience.

 ## Requirements
 * Java 21
 * SpongeAPI 12 or higher (Minecraft 1.21+)